Scanning Photos

 • Use your own scanning equipment.

+Many domestic scanners do a perfectly good job, for photos that are not badly faded.
 Obviously, make sure the glass is clean before scanning.

 or